Dineshreddy7872/BMW_Sales_Prediction/README.md

 Some of the key DAX functions and techniques I implemented include:
 `CALCULATE`, `VAR`, `UNICHAR`, `IF`, `CALCULATED COLUMN`, `MEASURE`, `FORMAT`, `WEEKDAY`, and `ISBLANK`.

-To make the visuals even more insightful, I also integrated a **custom sparkline snippet** from [kerrykolosko.com](https://kerrykolosko.com) — adding sleek mini trend charts for quick pattern recognition 🔍

----

 ## ⚙️ Data Preparation